Economy of Qatar: Employment

-Macro-economic trend
+Macro-economic statistics

 Qatar is now among the richest countries in the world, on a per person basis.
 Current GDP per capita registered a world record-breaking peak growth of 1,156% in the 70s.
 This became quickly unsustainable due to the 1980s oil glut, and Qatar's current GDP per capita contracted 53% in the 80s.
 But rising global oil demand helped current GDP per capita to expand 94% in the 90s.
 Despite efforts to promote the non-hydrocarbon sectors and diversify the economy from hydrocarbons to knowledge-based sectors, the oil and gas sector has consistently contributed to at least 80 percent of the government of Qatar’s total revenues since 2014, as well as 90 percent of Qatar’s total exports.
 In 2020 GDP PPP ~260 billion dollars.

 This table is of Qatar's gross domestic product at market prices as estimated by the International Monetary Fund with figures in millions of Qatari Rials.